seqan/seqan3/doc/tutorial/search/index.md

 \assignment{Assignment 5}
 Search for all occurrences of `GCT` in the text from [assignment 1](#assignment_create_index).<br>
-Allow up to 1 error of any type search for all occurrences in the all_best mode.<br>
+Allow up to 1 error of any type and search for all occurrences with the strategy `seqan3::search_cfg::hit_all_best`.<br>
 Align the query to each of the found positions in the genome and print the score and alignment.<br>
 **BONUS**<br>
 Do the same for the text collection from [assignment 2](#assignment_exact_search).